rucev/ci-cd-mern-demo/docs/app-pipeline.md

 Now let's go back to netlify to get our site Id.
 Back on the dashboard, select your site configuration and on site details you will see the site ID copy and add it as a new github secret.

+Then, we will need to set up our api url as a secret too, to be able to configure our build environment variables.

+According to netlify docs, this variable has to be inside a file named `netlify.toml`.
+We don't want this file to be pushed to our repository, just as we don't want any .env file to.
+That's why we will create the file through command lines and, once the build is done, remove it.

-Now, having this and having read a bit of how the Netlify CLI works, we can automate our pipeline to deploy the frontend oly if our tests pass:
+Now, having this and having read a bit of how the Netlify CLI works, we can automate our pipeline to deploy the frontend only if our tests pass:

 ```yml
 name: Deploy App on Netlify